This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 What is a High-Needs Toddler?

 I believe the first person to coin the phrase high needs was Dr. Sears.
-He was the parent of a high needs baby and wrote some books and articles on the subject.
-These are the characteristics he uses to describe the high needs baby:
+He was the parent of a high-needs baby and wrote some articles and a book on the subject.
+These are the characteristics he uses to describe the high-needs baby:

 - Draining | All of that intensity and high energy can be tiring.
 As parents and caregivers, we must stay one step ahead of them at all times.

 Did you nod your head while reading each of those characteristics?
-If so, you just might be the parent of a high needs toddler.
-If you’re still not sure, you can take this high needs toddler quiz for more insight.
+If so, you just might be the parent of a high-needs toddler.
+If you’re unsure, you can take this high-needs toddler quiz for more insight.

-This may sound like most babies and toddlers but it is more extreme than typical behavior.
-In many ways, Dub is far more tiring than my oldest, who has ADHD.
+This may sound like most babies and toddlers, but it is more extreme than typical behavior.
+In many ways, my high-needs child is far more tiring than my child with ADHD.
 One would think that the ADHD child would be more tiring, right?